 Black Lives Matter are chanted on sides sick of the violence and are out of solutions to stop these acts of hate.
 Dark-skinned boys who are round-faced and innocent now, will soon grow up.
 Instead of people having people smile at their big brown eyes and curly black hair, some will step back a bit in cautious suspicion.
 Blue Lives Matter are chanted by families of officers who are scared for their loved ones lives not making it home at the end of the shift.
 All Lives Matter dilute the message of both sides, and yet it is true.
 We are all created in the image of God.
 Every human life is worth living.
 Worth saving.
 Worth protecting.
 But we must all reset our perceptions, our assumptions, our preconceptions.
 The only way to change is to actually make an effort to ENGAGE with someone who is not like us.

 As a parent, my responsibility is to teach my children that YES, we all do look different.
 God painted all of us various shades of brown from peach to milk chocolate to ebony to burnt sienna and tan.
 To see these differences shows the creativity of God, our Creator.
 How boring it would be if we were all the same color, same accent, same heritage, same everything!
-We must teach our children that everyone has a story to share.
-Since we are all different, we all have different backgrounds, ethnicities, languages, cultures, so we can learn from each other and express the love of Jesus to everyone we meet.
+We must teach our children that everyone is equally valuable and has a story to share.
+We are all different, we all have different backgrounds, ethnicities, languages, and cultures, so we can learn from each other, expressing the love of Jesus to everyone we meet.
 We all are worth dying for.
 Jesus proved it with arms outstretched.